Lesson Plan - Get It!

 Multiplication is just a way to simplify long addition problems.

-For example, if Margot has four children and each child gets two cookies after dinner, you could say:
+For example, if Margot has four children and each child gets two cookies after dinner, you could say the following.

 You could also simplify this problem by saying 2 x 4 = 8.